kiddiedrafts/Brain-Tumor-Segmentation/README.md

 - Validation Accuracy: 99.41%
 - Test Accuracy: 99.10%

-The model demonstrates excellent performance in segmenting brain tumors from MRI images.
+The model demonstrates excellent performance in segmenting brain tumors from MRI images, with high accuracy on both validation and test sets.